 - overseeing the charity’s financial risk‐management process

-- acting as a counter signatory on charity’s bank account and important applications to funders; and board‐level liaison with the external bodies on specific issues such as the Auditors’ Management Letter and the related board representations
+- acting as a counter signatory on the charity’s bank account and important applications to funders; and board‐level liaison with the external bodies on specific issues such as the Auditors’ Management Letter and the related board representations

 - complying with the standard duties as per the organisation’s constitution